Gopichand241975/Chatbot-for-Student-Queries/README.md

 3. Type a question, e.g.:
    ```
-   You: what are the fees
+   You: what are the fees for this course
    Bot: The course fee is Rs.
 50,000 per semester, payable in two installments.
    ```